Digital Signage Resources & Case Studies - The Rise Vision Blog

 Written by Daniel Climans | 6/29/21 7:19 PM

 The first day of school is a hard day for students.
+As the school year begins in the fall, students face unique challenges and transitions.
 Not only do they have the end of summer blues, but anxiety is ringing exceptionally high - there are new classes and schedules to get adjusted to.
 Below are some tips to make sure the first day of school is an easy transition for students.

 1. What’s in a name?

 Students love hearing their names.
 If you haven’t memorized each student’s name yet, have cue cards on the desk.
 Let your class write their own names down on these with a Sharpie marker.
-Calling students by their names creates familiarity and students, when called, are active listeners.
+Calling students by their names is a familiar strategy that creates familiarity and helps build comfort and connection, making students active listeners when called.

 With the stream of new movies and TV shows released aimed at children, chances are your students have seen Frozen, Kung Fu Panda and Cars.
 All of these blockbuster movies made billions of dollars at the box office and with merchandise.
 Lunch boxes, backpacks, pencil cases are covered in advertising for these movies and their favorite characters.
 To capitalize on this opportunity, teachers can create a classroom theme involving these shows.